shivannis/xandr-docs-public/xandr-docs/yield-analytics-ui/change-your-password.md

 ---
 title: Change Your Password
-description: The article explains how you change your password when you log in to Yield Analytics. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
+description: Secure your Yield Analytics account.
+Log in, go to Preferences, update password in Change Password panel, and save changes. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---